Amin-MAG/My-Notes/Distributed-Systems/Distributed-Systems-Pattern.md

 ## CQRS (Command Query Responsibility Segregation)

-By sparating the command or write operations from query or read operations, you can scale and optimized each independantly.
+By sparating the command or write operations from query or read operations, you can scale and optimized each independently.
 This kind of architecture can be considered for applications that have different performance characteristics, with different latency or resource requirements.

 ## Event-Sourcing